 - Incremental revenue is a deciding factor in terms of sales volumes and marketing campaigns that are required to be made for the business to earn profits.

-- Incremental Revenue gives a clear picture as to how an increase in the sales would bring in revenue or would result in higher costs.
+- They gives a clear picture as to how an increase in the sales would bring in revenue or would result in higher costs.

 - Businesses not only rely on marginal revenue for decision making but also give equal importance to the inference arrived at by incremental revenue.

-- If the incremental revenue is higher than the incremental cost of manufacturing or buying a product the business would make a profit and vice-versa.
+- If it is higher than the incremental cost of manufacturing or buying a product the business would make a profit and vice-versa.

 - Incremental revenue is the revenue earned due to a marketing campaign that was conducted to promote the product.